Brite Advisors Pty Ltd

 Weekly portfolio reports produced by the Interim Fund Manager are available via the Brite Advisors portal on the McGrathNicol website.

-12. I hold bespoke investments, my assets are not being managed by the Interim Fund Manager and will be subject to market fluctuations in the period up to distribution.
-Why am I not permitted to exercise trades during this time?
+12. I hold bespoke investments, my assets are not being actively managed by the Interim Fund Manager and will be subject to market fluctuations in the period up to distribution.
+What are my options?

 13. Can Beneficiaries or Corporate Trustees provide trading instructions directly to or contact the Interim Fund Manager?